 There are so many ways to use pumpkin spice syrup!

-- It makes a really good pumpkin syrup for coffee — just stir a little bit into your morning cuppa.
+- It makes a really good pumpkin syrup for coffee — just stir a little bit into your morning cuppa or cold brew.

 - If you have an espresso machine, it makes a wonderful pumpkin spice latte syrup.
 Add a spoonful to the espresso before you pour on the steamed milk.